• Home

 Gyro Meat

-This easy baked gyro meat is only 186 calories (6 SP) per 3 pieces of meat and tastes just like the meat you’d get your favorite Greek restaurant!
-Gyro Meat
+This easy baked gyro meat is only 186 calories per 3 pieces of meat and tastes just like the meat you'd get your favorite Greek restaurant!
+Gyro Meat on white platter with title written on chalkboard

 Recently I have been on this gyro kick that is rapidly becoming borderline obsessive.
 If we have a night where our dinner plans fall through or we feel like doing takeout instead of cooking, I have been suggesting gyros every. single. time.
 However, we’ve got 10 months until our wedding day and we reeeally are trying to eat healthier, which doesn’t include scarfing down a giant pita every week!